siobhanlgorman/Sourdough-Bakes/README.md

 ## Fonts and Colour Scheme

 The fonts chosen were Poppins, sans serif for the Headings and logo and Lora for the body.
 They were chosen for the rounded and cosy feel they inspire in the viewer in this designer's opinion.
 Charcoal #3a3a3a was chosen for the font colour as it is less harsh to the users' eyes than black.
-However it was replaced by black #252525 in the text boxes overlaying the green background for better contrast and visibility.
+However it was replaced by black #252525 in the text boxes overlaying the green background for better contrast and visibility against the green and the image.

 ## Colours

 The colour theme is based around the colour of the business logo which is a green color: #5b8030.
 The other green shades on the site and the other green shades used were chosen to tone with this and keep to the overall theme of natural colours.
 The colour scheme is by choice minimalist, bright and neutral in keeping with the overall ethos of the business (natural, clean, organic, healthier food).
 The background is neutral white to keep contrast high enough with the green.

-cursor hover colour green #8bc34a underline to show active page on menu grey #3a3a3a
-    headings colour #252525 less harsh than black, also used for text on cover of hero image as #3a3a3a was a little too faint. body font color: #3a3a3a;

 ## Images